hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 assert int(qcount["k1"]) == int(pcount["k1"])
 ```

 After everything has been taken into consideration, we would want to actually run our test.
-To do that, we can execute the following command:
+To do that, we can use the following command template:

 ```sh
 python3 -m pytest -vvv -n 0 --no-cov --junitxml=report.xml tests/{test_file_name_here}::{test_name_here}
 ```

-In our case, this command would look like this:
+In our case, the specific command would look like this:

 ```sh
 python3 -m pytest -vvv -n 0 --no-cov --junitxml=report.xml tests/test_pandas_api.py::test_pandas_count
 ```

-If we wanted to run all tests on a file, we can do it with the following command:
+If we wanted to run all tests on a file, we can do it with the following command template:

 ```sh
 python3 -m pytest -vvv -n 0 --no-cov --junitxml=report.xml tests/{test_file_name_here}